webplatform/docs/apis/webrtc/MediaStreamTrack/index.md

 ---
 title: 'MediaStreamTrack'
 notes:
-  - "\nMerge Candidate:  This page is a candidate for merge with the following pages: [[apis/media_capture_and_streams/MediaStreamTrack]] \n\n"
+  - 'Merge Candidate:  This page is a candidate for merge with the following pages: [[apis/media_capture_and_streams/MediaStreamTrack]]'
 readiness: 'In Progress'
 standardization_status: 'W3C Working Draft'
 summary: 'A MediaStreamTrack is one of two kinds, audio or video, and represents the media source, such as a camera.'
 tags:
+  - API_Objects
-  0: API
+  - API
-  1: Objects
-  3: WebRTC
+  - WebRTC
+  - Needs_Examples
 uri: apis/webrtc/MediaStreamTrack

 ---